Why Should You Consider The Isle of Man for Private Yachting?

 Dixcart Air Marine can coordinate the entire yacht, ship, or aircraft purchase and/or ownership.
 To maximise the benefits, one of our professionals should ideally be involved as early as possible – as soon as the thought of owning the asset has occurred to the client.
 To see the full range of services available, please click here.

-Introduction to Jonathan Vassallo and Gisela Martins
+Introduction to Jonathan Vassallo and Paul Harvey

-Jonathan Vassallo from the Malta office and Gisela Martins from the Madeira office are two key members of the Dixcart Air Marine team that we are introducing you to today.
+Jonathan Vassallo from the Malta office and Paul Harvey from the Isle of Man office are two key members of the Dixcart Air Marine team that we are introducing you to today.

 Jonathan joined Dixcart in September 2009.
 He is a member of the Association of Chartered Certified Accountants, the Malta Institute of Taxation, the Malta Institute of Accountants, and the Malta Institute of Management.
 Jonathan is also a member of the Yachting Business Section of the Malta Chamber of Commerce, Enterprise and Industry.
 He is the Managing Director of the Dixcart office in Malta.